jiyoungj/jiyoungj.github.io/research.md

 <h4>2022</h4>

+ (To be presented) <b>Jang, J.</b>, & Katsika, A. The coordination of boundary tones with constriction gestures in Seoul Korean, an edge-prominence language.
+Poster presentation at the the <em>11th International Conference on Speech Prosody</em>, Lisbon, Portugal, May 2022.

  <b>Jang, J.</b>, & Katsika, A. The role of focus position in boundary tone coordination in Korean, an edge-prominence language.
 Presentation at the <em>96th Annual meeting of the Linguistic Society of America (LSA)</em>, Washington, DC, US, January 2022.